ComedicChimera/chai-lang.dev/whirlwind_org/static/markdown/guide/1~5Variables_and_Constants.md

 to know of their existence, so you can avoid confusing errors later down the line.

-### Compound Declaration
+### Multi Declaration

-Compound declaration refers to declaring multiple variables or constants at once.  **Listing 1.8** show examples of compound declaration.
+multi declaration refers to declaring multiple variables or constants at once.  **Listing 1.8** show examples of multi declaration.

-#### Listing 1.8 - Compound Declaration
+#### Listing 1.8 - Multi Declaration

     $(a, b, c): int; // all 3 variables are given a type of int